IABTechLab/uid2docs/api/v1/guides/custom-publisher-integration.md

 No, publishers do not need to decrypt tokens.

 ### How will I be notified of user opt-out?
 The token refresh process handles user opt-outs.
-Using their refresh token automatically clears their session and disrupts their ```refresh_token``` chain when a user opts out.
-No manual action is required.
-TBD- verify.
+The [GET /token/refresh](../endpoints/get-token-refresh.md) returns empty identity and the optout status for the user.
+To resume using UID2-based targeted advertising, the user needs to log in again to re-establish the UID2 identity.

 ### What is the uniqueness and rotation policy for UID2 token?

 The UID2 service encrypts tokens using random initialization vectors.
 The encrypted UID2 is unique for a given user as they browse the internet.
 At every refresh, the token re-encrypts.
 This mechanism ensures that untrusted parties cannot track a user's identity.

-### How can I test my integration?
-There are two built-in tools you can use to test your integration.
-TBD.

 ### How can I test that the PII sent and returned tokens match?